Skip to main content

 “But my very stomach turned over when I learned that Negro soldiers, just back from overseas, were being dumped out of Army trucks in Mississippi and beaten.

-“Whatever my inclinations as a native of Missouri might have been, as President I know this is bad.
+“Whatever my inclinations as a native of Missouri might have been, as president I know this is bad.
 I shall fight to end evils like this.”

 On February 2, 1948, Truman, undaunted by Southern criticism, sent a special message to Congress asking it to enact a number of the recommendations of his committee.
-Never before had a President dispatched a special message on civil rights.
+Never before had he dispatched a special message on civil rights.
 He called for an anti-poll tax statute, a permanent FEPC, an anti-lynching law, and creation of a Commission on Civil Rights.
 To end intimidation at the polls, he asked for legislation banning interference by either public officials or private citizens with the free exercise of the suffrage.
 He did not embrace his committee’s recommendation to deprive states of federal grants if they did not abandon Jim Crow, but in keeping with recent Supreme Court decisions, he did call upon Congress to forbid segregation in interstate travel.
-“As a Presidential paper,” the historian Irwin Ross has written, “it was remarkable for its scope and audacity.”
+“As a presidential paper,” the historian Irwin Ross has written, “it was remarkable for its scope and audacity.”

-Once again the white South reacted with rage.
-A Georgia congressman said his section had been “kicked in the teeth” by Truman, the Nashville Banner denounced his proposals as “vicious,” and in Florida the State Association of County Commissioners declared that “all true Democrats” found the President’s program “obnoxious, repugnant, odious, detestable, loathsome, repulsive, revolting and humiliating.”
+Once again, the white South reacted with rage.
+A Georgia congressman said his section had been “kicked in the teeth” by Truman, the Nashville Banner denounced his proposals as “vicious,” and in Florida the State Association of County Commissioners declared that “all true Democrats” found the President’s program “obnoxious, repugnant, odious, detestable, loathsome, repulsive, revolting, and humiliating.”

 No state exceeded Mississippi in the fury of its rhetoric.
-“Not since the first gun was fired on Fort Sumter, resulting as it did in the greatest fratricidal strife in the history of the world, has any message of any President of these glorious United States … resulted in the driving of a schism in the ranks of our people, as did President Truman’s so-called civil rights message,” asserted Rep. William M. Colmer.
-Truman, agreed Rep. John Bell Williams, “has … run a political dagger into our backs and now he is trying to drink our blood.”
+“Not since the first gun was fired on Fort Sumter, resulting as it did in the greatest fratricidal strife in the history of the world, has any message of any President of these glorious United States … resulted in the driving of a schism in the ranks of our people, as did President Truman’s so-called civil rights message,” asserted Representative William M. Colmer.
+Truman, agreed Representative John Bell Williams, “has … run a political dagger into our backs and now he is trying to drink our blood.”

 At the Jefferson-Jackson Day dinners in mid-February, Truman got rude reminders of Southern hostility to his program.
-In Washington at the most important dinner, a table at the Mayflower Hotel reserved and paid for by Sen. Olin Johnston of South Carolina was deliberately left vacant, in a conspicuous spot near the dais.
+In Washington at the most important dinner, a table at the Mayflower Hotel reserved and paid for by Senator Olin Johnston of South Carolina was deliberately left vacant, in a conspicuous spot near the dais.
 Mrs. Johnston, a vice-chair of the dinner committee, decided not to attend, she explained, “because I might be seated next to a Negro.”

 Truman, shocked by the ferocity of the assault on him and recognizing that his re-election was in jeopardy, sought to placate his Southern critics, but he would not appease them by abandoning fundamental principles.
-After a meal at the White House with members of the Democratic National Committee, Alabama’s national committeewoman lectured the President: “I want to take a message back to the South.
+After a meal at the White House with members of the Democratic National Committee, Alabama’s national committeewoman lectured the president: “I want to take a message back to the South.
 Can I tell them you’re not ramming miscegenation down our throats? … That you’re not for tearing up our social structure—that you’re for all the people, not just the North?”
 Truman reached into his pocket, whipped out a copy of the Constitution, and read her the Bill of Rights.
 “I stand on the Constitution,” he replied.
 “I take back nothing of what I proposed and make no excuses for it.”

 With Truman unrepentant, the South wrote him off.
-When he announced formally that he would run for re-election, John Bell Williams told his congressional colleagues that the President should “quit now while he is still just 20 million votes behind.”
+When he announced formally that he would run for re-election, John Bell Williams told his congressional colleagues that the president should “quit now while he is still just 20 million votes behind.”
 The South and the border states were going to cast 147 electoral votes in November, said Senator Johnston, “and they won’t be for Truman.
 They’ll be for somebody else.
 He ain’t going to be re-elected.
 He ain’t going to be renominated.”
 On the floor of the House, L. Mendel Rivers of South Carolina, shaking his finger, his voice trembling, cried, “Harry Truman is already a dead bird.
 We in the South are going to see to that.”

 Sectional animosity enveloped the 1948 Democratic Convention that summer, a mood no one captured so vividly as H. L. Mencken.
 His dispatch of July 9 began, “With the advancing Confederate Army still below the Potomac, Philadelphia was steeped tonight in the nervous calm that fell upon it in the days before Gettysburg.”
-On the following day he wrote: “There was an air of confidence among the Yankee hordes already assembled … that the rebels would begin falling to fragments before they crossed the Chickahominy.”
+On the following day, he wrote: “There was an air of confidence among the Yankee hordes already assembled … that the rebels would begin falling to fragments before they crossed the Chickahominy.”
 Though Mencken had no sympathy for Truman or his civil rights notions, his story a day later indicated that this confidence was justified.
-When the Southerners caucused in Philadelphia, they revealed that they had little strength outside a few Gulf states, he reported, adding: “After the count of bayonets … [Gov. Ben] Laney asked if there were any copperheads present.… A lone Trumanocide from Indiana then made himself known, and was politely applauded.
+When the Southerners caucused in Philadelphia, they revealed that they had little strength outside a few Gulf states, he reported, adding: “After the count of bayonets … Governor Ben Laney asked if there were any copperheads present.… A lone Trumanocide from Indiana then made himself known, and was politely applauded.
 But there were no others, and the gathering broke up in depressed spirits.”

 Truman’s opponents sustained an even greater setback over the platform when a determined group of liberals pushed through a strong civil rights plank cosponsored by Hubert Humphrey, the mayor of Minneapolis.
 “As I walked with the young mayor … out of that hall,” one liberal activist later recalled, “I actually thought he was going to be shot. … It was very tense, very tense.”